New Square, New York: Government and infrastructure

 As of 1992, the Village of New Square has a mayor, a mayor's assistant, a board of trustees, a village clerk, and a justice of the peace.
 The mayor's assistant performs the bulk of administrative work.
 The justice of the peace mainly handles harassment cases perpetrated by outsiders within New Square.

 The Hillcrest Fire Department (also known as the Moleston Fire District) provides fire protection services to New Square.
 In March 2007, the fire district met with Town of Ramapo supervisors, and proposed removing New Square from its fire district, after a February 7, 2007, fire that destroyed two buildings in New Square.
 Further hazards stem from the fact that the town has only one main access road (Washington Avenue), and the failure of some residents to yield to emergency vehicles, or to the crowd of people on the streets surrounding an incident.
 There also have been isolated cases of residents tampering with fire equipment while responders are on scene.

 The fire department felt concern about a lack of fire protection in buildings in New Square.
 On March 29, 2007, Ramapo town officials met fire district officials and fire department chiefs.
 On April 4 of that year, the fire district announced that New Square would remain in the fire district.
 Christopher St. Lawrence, the Town of Ramapo supervisor, said that the town is considering a "public safety loan program" to help New Square residents install life safety devices such as smoke alarms and sprinkler systems.

 In 1989, New Square funded their own health clinic, called Refuah Health Center.
 The New Square Cemetery is located on Bais Hachaim Way.
 The village has a Hatzalah ambulance service branch, part of the Rockland County chapter, and has a public safety department that patrols the village.

-New Square is within the 97th Assembly District in the New York State Assembly, which is represented by Mike Lawler.
-New Square is within Senate District 38 in the New York State Senate, which is represented by Elijah Reichlin-Melnick.
+New Square is within the 97th Assembly District in the New York State Assembly, which is represented by John W. McGowan.
+New Square is within Senate District 38 in the New York State Senate, which is represented by William Weber Jr.